-From \cite{ch:18}, for GMRES-IR the constraint for convergence of the backward error to level $u$ in GMRES-IR given as is $\kappa_\infty(A)<u^{-1}$.
+In \cite{ch:18}, the constraint for convergence of the backward error to level $u$ in GMRES-IR given as is $\kappa_\infty(A)<u^{-1}$.
 However, the authors in \cite{h:21} point out that this bound relies on assumptions that may be overly optimistic, and revise this to the tighter constraint $\kappa_\infty(A)<u^{-1/2}u_f^{-1/2}$.
-The constraint for the convergence of the forward error to this level is actually more strict for the GMRES-IR variant: $\kappa_\infty(A)<u^{-1/2}u_f^{-1}$.
-Thus we can take this tighter constraint for the convergence of backward error in \cite{h:21} is again more strict than the constraint for the convergence of the forward error, and since the backward error is bounded by the forward error, we can take $\kappa_\infty(A)<u^{-1/2}u_f^{-1}$ to be the constraint for the convergence of both backward and forward error to level $u$ in GMRES-IR.
+The constraint for the convergence of the forward error to this level in GMRES-IR given in \cite{ch:18} is $\kappa_\infty(A)<u^{-1/2}u_f^{-1}$.
+Thus the tighter constraint for the convergence of backward error in \cite{h:21} is again more strict than the constraint for the convergence of the forward error, and since the backward error is bounded by the forward error, we can take $\kappa_\infty(A)<u^{-1/2}u_f^{-1}$ to be the constraint for the convergence of both backward and forward error to level $u$ in GMRES-IR.

 In Table \ref{tab:kappalimit} we quantify these constraints on $\kappa_\infty(A)$ required for convergence of the normwise relative backward and forward errors to the level of the working precision for various precision combinations.
 To compute the constraints on $\kappa_\infty(A)$, we have used the unit roundoff values in Table \ref{tab:eps}.